erickdka/erickdka.github.io/README.md

-# Real Python, Fake Jobs
+# ErickDka, Toko Online

-A fake job board for your Real Python web scraping training.
+A fake job board for your ErickDka web scraping training.

-This site is used as an example for a static site in the [Beautiful Soup: Build a Web Scraper With Python](https://realpython.com/beautiful-soup-web-scraper-python/) tutorial.
+This site is used as an example for a static site in the [Beautiful Soup: Build a Web Scraper With Python]tutorial.